Woman’s Biggest Husband Is The Moon

-“Women complain about bastards, then queue up to watch a billionaire spanking an intern or whatever in the cinema.
+“Women complain about bastards, then queue up to watch a billionaire spanking his intern in the cinema.
 Bad boy alphas.”
 This was my only contribution to the ‘Sex and Mental Health Intersectionality’ brainstorm, and even that went unrecorded.

 “So, Taylor, how did you hear about us?”
 I turn to ask.

 “Just surfing for men and action.
 Found you guys eventually.”

 I nod once, watching the frothless top of my St Austell tilt unsteadily.
 Something about him.
 At one point, back there in the trees, I even had the suspicion that there might be a mole in the MAP.
 Like he’s trying too hard.
 But if you’ve got nothing to hide, why hide it?

 “What about you?”
 The new Knight might be turning the tables of suspicion, and is pointing to the manifesto.
 “Anything else from that side of the table?”

 “Oh, I’m not sure.”
 Umoja is drawing a ‘Stiffy’ badge on a beermat.
 “I think we want to avoid anything silly.”
 I regret the word, since it renders the table silent again.
 “I mean, for politics you have to get backing.
 A serious proposal might do that more effectively.
 The cost-benefits.”

 When I looked in my bank account, this morning, I had exactly £26,126.86 more than expected.
 That’s quite a midterm bonus for an analyst, but the oddness of the figure has haunted me all day.
 It’s not tax, so why this exact net sum?
 “I guess I’ll make sure it flies.”